lenafiedor/adaptive-temporal-horizon/README.md

 > [!NOTE]
 > MLP architecture is strongly inspired by [Temporal horizons in forecasting](https://github.com/vboussange/temporal_horizons_in_forecasting) repository.

 Train MLPs to learn Lorenz attractor dynamics.
-The script trains fixed-horizon MLPs for `T=1..max_T` and can also train adaptive-horizon models.
+By default, the command trains both fixed-horizon models for `T=1..max_T` and adaptive models.

 ```bash
 poetry run train-mlp                            # Train MLPs with both fixed and adaptive training horizon